25 Sample Personal Recommendation Letters (Tips & Examples)

 Focusing on the positive qualities of the applicant will also help strengthen the applicant’s resume.
 It is especially helpful for inexperienced applicants who are applying for a position for the first time.

 • Keep it brief: It is advisable that the recommender ensure that it does not exceed one page.
-The recipient of the personal recommendation letter is probably dealing with applications from many candidates; therefore, he/she will be inclined to skip a lengthy recommendation.
+The recipient of the letter is probably dealing with applications from many candidates; therefore, they will be inclined to skip a lengthy recommendation.

-Remember: A brief personal recommendation letter will save time for both the recipient and the recommender.
+A brief letter for personal recommendation will save time for both the recipient and the recommender.

-• Avoid getting personal: The personal recommendation letter should not provide intimate details about the struggles the applicant has undergone.
-Intimate details about the applicant can make the recipient feel uncomfortable while reading the personal recommendation letter.
+• Avoid getting personal: It should not provide intimate details about the struggles the applicant has undergone.
+Intimate details about the applicant can make the recipient feel uncomfortable while reading it.

 The information provided by the recommender should be relevant to the position the applicant is seeking.
 A recommender that provides a candidate’s personal information is also viewed as unprofessional and therefore an unreliable reference.